ChrSchu90/HomeAssistant.Addons.Zabbix/zabbix60-agent2/DOCS.md

 ## How to update

-`Major` updated are separated into different addons, you need to stop the old addon to run the new major version.
+`Major` updates are separated into different addons, you need to stop the old addon to run the new major version.

-`Minor` updated can be applied by rebuilding the addon.
+`Minor` updates can be applied by rebuilding the addon.
 ![](../Documentation/Screenshots/Rebuild.jpg)